EuracBiomedicalResearch/batch_centroid/README.md

 	wine msconvert /data/file.raw
 ```

+## Converting wiff to (profile) mzML files

 The [convert_to_mzML.sh](convert_to_mzML.sh) script uses this dockerized
 msconvert to convert all wiff files in a specified folder to mzML.
+Configure the
+variables within the script to point to the folder containing all wiff files,
+and optionally to the folder containing the **centroided** mzML files (the
+latter is useful if a large batch of files was already centroided and
+centroiding should then only be performed on the new files).
+Converted
+profile-mode mzML files are stored in the same folder the wiff files reside.

 To run the script on the cluster using `slurm`: